GDG-GTBIT/HACKTOBERFEST21-GTBIT-APPDEV/NotesApp/README.md

 - Add a note
 - Edit a note
 - Delete a note
-- Add a checkbox after every note to mark the task done(To-do list).
+- Add a checkbox after every note to mark the task done(To-do list)
+- Adding notes via Voice to text (Optional)